 Attribute Explanation Title The main heading at the top of the Tile.
 Subtitle A second (smaller) description below the title.
 Value A data element(s) depending on Type attribute (see below).
 Footer This is the text displayed at the bottom of the tile.
 Foreground This uses a hex color code or a XAML standard color word to set the tile foreground (which is the text color of any titles, subtitles, footers, and values; or the color of graph lines and labels).
 Hex values are preceded with a hash sign (e.g. #FF0000 is the hex value for Red).
-For example: Foreground=' #FF0000' and Foreground='Red' produce Background the same results.
-This uses a hex color code or a XAML standard color word to set the Maria da la tile background.
+For example: Foreground=' #FF0000' and Foreground=' Red' produce the same results.
+Background This uses a hex color code or a XAML standard color word to set the tile background.
 Width This specifies the width of the tile.
-Width='Auto' will size the tile to fit the data.
-Type Linegraph This displays a line graph.
-Its values come from the Value attribute which should be a comma separated list of up to a maximum of 12 values.
-Columngraph This displays a column graph.
-Its values come from the VALUE attribute which should be a comma separated list of up to a maximum of 12 values.
-For graphs The x-axis labels are shown as 1,2,3,4,5,6,7,8,9,10,11,12, but can be overridden with the AxisLabels attribute which has the labels separated (e.g. AxisLabels='Jan,Feb,Apr ').
-These labels should not be longer than 4 or 5 characters.
-When a graph is clicked, it raises the XAMLButton event with Param1 containing the TAG attribute (or the CAPTION if the TAG attribute has not been explicitly defined).
-Tag This is the return value when the tile is clicked.
+Width='Auto' will size the tile to fit the data. Туре · Tag This is the return value when the tile is clicked.